 Our oldest resident is Gertrude who is an Embden cross Toulouse goose.
 Gertrude was one of the very first animals to join us when we started smallholding in Sussex back in 2009.
 Gertrude still lays eggs during the summer and is now kept company by her daughter, Gertie, and their mate, Eric who is a pure Embden and who arrived in 2019.
 Their first goslings were hatched in spring 2020.
 During the winter months the geese can be very friendly, however in spring and summer Eric gets very protective of his ladies and their eggs and he likes to sneak up on us and grab our trouser legs if we are not careful!

 Our goats are reared for breeding and for meat but like most farms there are a few favourites and pets in the herd.
 The goats are a mix of various breeds, predominantly Boers and Boers crossed with dairy goats.
-There are around 15 breeding girls plus two boys – Tyger, a pure bred Boer who is 3 years old, and Bear, who is a cross breed and born in 2019.
+There are around 15 breeding girls plus two boys – Tyger, a pure bred Boer who is 3 years old, and Xsander, who joined us in autumn 2021.

 Most of the goats born each year are either sold for breeding or pets or are reared on for meat for local food producers.

-The oldest goats are Ollie, who is a Saanen, and Lola, who is a Golden Guernsey cross Boer.
+The oldest goat is Ollie, who is a Saanen.
 Ollie came to us at 7 days old in 2012 from the local dairy farm and was bottle fed, he loves cuddles and selfies and his sole job is to keep other goats company when they have to be on their own.
-He mostly lives with Tyger and Bear.
-Lola is the same age as Ollie and is our oldest home-bred goat.
-Lola is currently pregnant and is due to kid her babies in July 2020.

 Our flock of hens provide us with eggs which we sell to locals and our camping customers.
 The majority of our girls are rescue hens from British Hen Welfare Trust – rehomed from large commercial egg units.
 These little brown hens are living out their retirement with us and whilst they no longer lay enough to be viable for big farms what they do lay for us is more than enough.